2026 Tennessee House of Representatives election: District 86

 The 86th district is located in West Tennessee and includes parts of the city of Memphis, primarily in western Shelby County.
 It covers areas such as Downtown, South Memphis, Benjestown, and Northaven.
-Incumbent Democrat Justin J. Pearson has represented the district since 2023.
+Incumbent Democrat Justin J. Pearson had represented the district since 2023.
+Pearson announced that he would run for Tennessee's 9th congressional district.
+At the same time, he is on the ballot for re-election.